AbdelatifAitBara/ProjectA/Readme.md

 ### Step 3 :

 - In this step we are installing and setting up postgresql.
 We are also creating the database to be used by the odoo app.
-Then, the script create a remote directory on app2 that will host the app backups.
-We also do the same on app1.
-We create a ssh connexion between app1 and app2 by creating a key pair and copying the public key on the authorized_keys file in app2.
-This way, app1 can send (or receive) files through ssh without requiring any password.
-Moreover, we add the backup script on app1.
-This script, when executed creates a backup dump file on app1 and on remote app2.
-It also checks if there is max 10 backup files remaining and deleting the elder ones on both apps (max 10).
+- Then we launch our "back-up.sh" to regulary save our database.

 ### Step 4 :